powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 # HWPC Sensor

-HardWare Performance Counter (HWPC) Sensor is a tool that monitors the Intel CPU performance counter and the power consumption of CPU.
+HardWare Performance Counter (HWPC) Sensor is a tool that monitors the CPU performance counters and its power consumption.

-The figure below depicts how Sensor works in general :
+The figure below depicts how Sensor works in general:

 ![HWPC Sensor Overview](../../assets/images/reference/sensors/PowerAPI_HWPCSensorOverview.drawio.svg){ width="1000px"}